d4g33z/kantoo-devkit/README.md

 ## How To Use it ##

-Clone this repo.
-Run the script to get some uninformative output.
+Everything can be done by writing an [hjson](hjson.org) configuration file, and the necessary bash and python scripts it references and runs as the `command` argument to the `container.run` method in the python docker sdk.
+The driver sets up the container (building the image if necessary from a fresh Funtoo stage3), and runs the configured scripts in the container.

 Use `virtualenv` to isolate everything nicely.
+You must have a worker docker install on your development machine.

 ```commandline
 # cd kantoo-devkit